High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we investigate the theoretical performance of the proposed variable correction regularized estimator for the log-error-in-variable regression model.
-We first focus on the case of $(W_{i1}, \ldots, W_{in})|N_i$ following multinomial distribution without overdispersion.
+Denote $\bar{\nu}=\sum_{i=1}^n \nu_i/n$ and $\nu=(\nu_1,\dots,\nu_n)^\top$.
+We say a matrix $M$ satisfies the restricted isometry property (RIP) \citep{candes2007dantzig} with constant $\delta_s(M)\in(0,1)$ if